chiefmikey/name-generator/README.md

 # **Name Generator**

-Dynamic text generator with results built from public data sources
+Full stack text generator with dynamic results built from public data sources

 - Developed user interest by constructing unique results influenced by client input
 - Refined data availability by shaping information received from a variety of external APIs